Get

 7. Mind the Booze

 Super Bowl parties and alcohol often go hand in hand.
 There is nothing wrong with letting loose and drinking a bit with friends.
 However, you do need to be careful if you are going to let the booze flow.
-Keep your cat away from any open alcohol, as it is bad for them.
+Keep your cat away from any open alcohol, as it is very harmful for them.
 You do not want your cat accidentally lapping up liquor.
 You should also be careful to keep your cat away from people who might be intoxicated.
 Intoxicated people tend to be clumsier and less aware of their surroundings than sober people.
-You do not want a guest accidentally stepping on or tripping over your cat.
+You do not want a guest accidentally stepping on or tripping over your cat or scaring them.
 That can lead to an injury and an unpleasant situation.
-You might want to consider keeping your cat put away if there is going to be a lot of drinking going on.
+You might want to consider a different venue if there is going to be a lot of drinking going on, as your cat’s safety and welfare should be number one.

 8. Clean Up Afterwards